Katharine Ordway Natural History Study Area

 • a backwater lake, adjacent to the Mississippi River

-These lands have been set aside by the college for biological and environmental education, research, and the protection and management of natural environments.
-Many different academic departments use this extraordinary facility for teaching and research including the departments of biology, environmental studies, geology, and theater and dance.
+These lands have been set aside by Macalester College for education, research, civic engagement, and sustainability including the protection and management of natural environments.
+Many different Macalester academic departments use this extraordinary facility for teaching and research including the departments of Anthropology, Art and Art History, Biology, Educational Studies, English, Environmental Studies, Geography, Geology, and Media and Cultural Studies.

 Any group or individual wishing to visit or utilize the field station for exploratory, teaching, research, management or other activities needs to receive prior approval.
-Please plan to contact the director or the associate director early in the process.
+Early in the process, please contact Jerald Dosch at [email protected], or Mike Anderson, [email protected].

 In the News